-- an industrial-based employment area within a General Corridor Area should be designed primarily to accomodate vehicular circulation; and - an urban mixed use section of a General Corridor Area should have a strong emphasis on pedestrianoriented design features, such as buildings sited with parking located in the rear.
+- primarily to accomodate vehicular circulation; and - an urban mixed use section of a General Corridor Area should have a strong emphasis on pedestrianoriented design features, such as buildings sited with parking located in the rear.

-In General Corridor Areas, development should be typically low- and in some cases mid-rise, with low scale development next to residential neighborhoods.
+In General Corridor Areas. development should be typically low- and in some cases mid-rise, with low scale development next to residential neighborhoods.